dnanexus/dxWDL/doc/Internals.md

 So far, we have seen fragments that include a sequence of declarations, followed by (1) a call, (2) a conditional block, or (3) a scatter block.
-It could be that the block includes more than a single call, for example:
+A block may include more than one call, for example:

 ```wdl
 workflow two_levels {